Course Descriptons By Program

 EAS131 - Introduction to Environmental Geology

 This course deals with the interaction between man and his geologic environment.
-Emphasis is placed on the understanding of basic geologic principles and case studies of some of the classic examples of environment problems.
+Emphasis is placed on the understanding of basic geologic principles and case studies of some of the classic examples of environmental problems.
 Laboratory exercises and problems are an integral part of the course.
 This is intended as a survey course and a student needs only a limited background in geology.
 Students will be introduced to different components of the human/physical environment, learn how geologic processes and hazards influence human activities, develop an understanding of many environmental issues, examine results of some case studies and use them to solve some environmental problems.

 EAS142 - Climatology

 In this course the elements and controls of climate are analyzed in a systematic fashion.
 The physical parameters controlling climate are reviewed, as they relate to physics and chemistry.
 Various methods and techniques of classifying climates are presented.
 Climatology is concerned not only with the most frequently occurring types, the average weather, but the infrequent and unusual types as well.
 Because climatology also analyzes climatic conditions at locations on the earth's surfaces and its effect on human society and/or the environment, the course is geographical in nature.
 Climates of the past and potential future issues will be discussed.
 The student will be able to make an informed decision in the form of a research proposal about impending climate change and climate data analysis by the conclusion of the course.

 EAS150 - Introduction to Geology

 This course introduces students to the physical and chemical nature of the Earth, erosional and tectonic processes that shape the Earth, and geologic history.
 Laboratory work is an integral part of the course where students will learn how to apply primary methods used in geologic investigations through identification of rock and minerals samples, outcrop observations, collection and analysis of field data, construction and interpretation of maps, graphs and diagrams.